alexanderdou/alexanderdou.github.io/_posts/2019-05-27-starting-to-customize.md

   * Sidebar / main content ![gif here](/assets/Kapture%202019-05-27%20at%2013.10.07.gif)
   * Font styles
     * Specifically around ul items: looks like they're currently styled with Times ![screenshot here](/assets/Screen%20Shot%202019-05-27%20at%201.14.55%20PM.png)
-  * Treating images (a little outside the scope here, but important)
+  * Treating images (a little outside the scope here, but important, as the images above are a little large and distracting)
 3. Are there any pages that this theme will clash with?
   * Home- I don't think so
   * About- I don't think so